 |Wellington TOP 10 Holiday Park...|

 |Masterton||Book Accommodation||What to See & Do|

 |Hastings||Book Accommodation||What to See & Do|

 |Napier||Book Accommodation||What to See & Do|

-One of the many appealing points of the nation's capital city is its compact CBD – you can walk from one side to the other in 20 minutes.
-It's the home of amazing art, food, coffee and the Museum of New Zealand, Te Papa Tongarewa.
-The waterfront is lined with parks and historic buildings but if shopping is what you're after, then be sure to poke your nose into some of the country's designer flagship stores.
+One of the many appealing points of the nation's capital city is its compact CBD - you can walk from one side to the other in 20 minutes.
+It's the home of amazing art, food, coffee and the Museum of New Zealand Te Papa Tongarewa.
+The waterfront is lined with parks and historic buildings but if shopping is what you're after, then be sure to poke your nose into some of the many boutique and designer stores.

 Wellington: Zealandia - New Zealand's ultimate nature experience

 The iconic Cable Car is well worth the short but steep journey to the top entrance of the Wellington Botanic Gardens, where you will be rewarded with panoramic views of the harbour.